SimplGy/simplgy.github.io/README.md

 Sync my local development environment with what GitHub is using:

-    bundle update // the references `Gemfile` to pull the latest versions of dependencies
+    bundle update // this uses `Gemfile` to pull the latest versions of dependencies

 To add a post: